Guseyn/nn-math-web/md/index.md

 }
 ```

-## 9. Finding Derivative of Cost Function With Regard to Weights
+## 9. Finding Derivative of Cost Function with Regard to Weights

 When we try to find $$C'(W)$$, it means that we need to find $$C$$ with regard to each $$W^l$$, therefore for each $$w^l_{jk}$$.
 In another words, we need to find $$\frac{dC}{dw_{jk}^l}$$ for each layer $$l$$, for each $$w^l_{kl}$$ in each matrix $$W^l$$ between layer $$l-1$$ and $$l$$.